By Katy Cable-The Weekly Runt

 Years later, while recovering from a traumatic car accident, Murdoch paid a visit to the Humane Society and adopted Sam, a black Lab puppy she immediately bonded with.
 Together, they became a certified therapy dog team and made regular visits to children’s hospitals and rehab centers.
 It was here she cut her teeth as an intuitive pet whisperer and realized her unique gifts went far behind training and obedience.

 It was an eerie day right out of a super-natural scene in a movie.
 Unusually warm for a January afternoon, -even in SoCal.
 Once we arrived on the desolate block, out of nowhere, huge super-bursts of wind began kicking up sending random furniture and trash cans flying out into the street.
-It was like ghosts were causing a stir around our car.
-Olive suddenly woke from her nap became and began frantically barking at whatever loomed outside.
+It was as if ghosts were causing a stir around our car.
+Olive suddenly woke from her nap and began frantically barking at whatever loomed outside.
 This seemed very odd.

 Once we found the studio, Murdoch greeted us at the door and buzzed us in.
 She had a kind loving smile and energy making me immediately feel right at home.
 Olive did as well.
 After rubbing against her pant legs like a cat, my normally tentative Pug, raced right into the recording studio.
 She wasted no time making herself at home on a chair directly behind the microphone.
-This seemed extremely odd and out of character.
+This seemed extremely out of character.

 “Olive is very excited!
 She wants to tell her story!”
 Murdoch chimed.
-That seemed obvious but again, Olive rarely acts that enthusiastic about anything She can’t put I her mouth and devour!
+That seemed obvious but again, Olive rarely acts that enthusiastic about anything She can’t put in her mouth and devour!
 After a few quick selfies, we got underway with the podcast.

 “She doesn’t want people to feel sorry for her.
 She’s very proud of her story!”